Can I Eat Expired Blueberries Fresh?

 What are the food safety risks?

 Blueberries Fresh can pose a risk of foodborne illness if not handled correctly.
 The main pathogens associated with fresh blueberries include Salmonella and Norovirus.
-To prevent illness, always wash blueberries thoroughly before consumption, especially if eating them raw.
+To reduce the risk of foodborne illness, always wash blueberries thoroughly before consumption, especially if eating them raw.
 High-risk scenarios involve cross-contamination with raw meat or poultry juices, so ensure proper separation during meal preparation.

 What are some pro storage tips?